ProtoSchool/protoschool.github.io/src/tutorials/0005/06-exercise.md

 Use `ls` to list the contents of the directory you created in the previous exercise.

-**Hint:** The `CID` of the directory you created in the previous exercise has been stored for you in the dirCID variable in the starter code below.
-You could have jotted this value down after the last exercise, but here we're looking at the last element (the wrapping directory) in the array returned by the `add` method and saving its `hash` value, or CID.
+**Hint:** The CID of the directory you created in the previous exercise has been stored for you in the dirCID variable in the starter code below.
+Because the last element in the results returned by the `add` method is always the wrapping directory, our code finds that last element and saves its `hash` value, or CID.